 Transfer through the image sections can give rise to an additional temperature-independent component of "clock-induced charge" with of a magnitude in the region of 10-4 electrons per pixel transfer.

-7. Measured with either a Fe X-ray source or an optical illumination to approximately 3,000 e-/pixel.
+7. Measured with a 55Fe X-ray source.
 The CTE value is quoted for the complete clock cycle (i.e. all phases).

 COSMETIC SPECIFICATIONS

 Maximum allowed defect levels are indicated below.